-As Floridians ourselves, we know that the cost of air conditioning becomes one of the largest home expenses during the long summers.
-Cooling expenses should also be a consideration when buying a house as both electricity and the premiums for Florida homeowners insurance are two big costs of home ownership to consider beyond just making mortgage payments.
+As Floridians, we know the cost of air conditioning becomes one of the largest home expenses during the long summers.
+Cooling expenses, along with homeowners insurance costs should also be a consideration when buying a house, as both are two of the biggest costs of home ownership, beyond just making mortgage payments.

 These are some of the steps you can take to keep your home comfortable and cheaper to run: